-Cases of scientific misconduct such as fabrication, falsification, plagiarism or misrepresentation of data6 may result in the rejection of proposals in accordance with section 3.11 of the ERC Rules for Submission.
+Cases of scientific misconduct such as fabrication, falsification, plagiarism or misrepresentation of data6 may result in the rejection of proposals in accordance with section 3.11 of the ERC Rules for Submission & Evaluation.
 Please also note that plagiarism detection software is used to analyse all submitted proposals to detect similar proposals submitted by different PIs.
-A procedure has been put in place to assess alleged or suspected cases of scientific misconduct.
+A procedure is in place to assess alleged or suspected cases of scientific misconduct.
+Scientific misconduct may result in the rejection of the proposal from the current call and a possible restriction on submission of proposals to future calls, as provided in the relevant ERC Work Programme.